Connecticut Launches MyCTSavings Program with Retirement Savings Options

-Businesses in the Constitution State and their employees might finally get to benefit from a state-mandated retirement program originally enacted in 2016.
-The latest information from the Connecticut Retirement Security Authority shows it is refining its implementation timeline and a pilot program could begin as early as 2021.
+Businesses in the Constitution State and their employees will finally get to benefit from a state-mandated retirement program that originally was enacted into law in 2016.

-The Connecticut Secure Choice Savings Plan, similar to nearly a dozen other states that have enacted plans, aims to address the ongoing and growing retirement crisis in the United States.
+The Connecticut program, similar to nearly a dozen other states that have enacted programs, aims to address the ongoing and growing retirement crisis in the United States.

 More than 600,000 private-sector employees in Connecticut have no access to an employer-sponsored retirement savings plan, according to the state Comptroller’s office.
 In the U.S., households nearing retirement have a median retirement account balance of less than $15,000.1

 A National Institute of Retirement Savings report found that less than one-quarter of those employed by a company with 10 people or fewer has access to a payroll-based retirement plan.
-There are 322,805 small businesses in Connecticut, according to the latest data from the U.S. Bureau of Statistics, and nearly 95,000 have employees.
-However, the nearly 230,000 that have no employees can also participate in the program.
+There are 350,376 small businesses in Connecticut, according to the latest data from the U.S. Small Business Administration, and more than 745,000 people are employed by those businesses2.

-Participants in the Connecticut Secure Choice Savings Plan — a Roth auto-IRA — can help employees start saving for a dignified retirement and gain a recruiting and retention tool.
+Participants in the MyCTSavings program — a Roth auto-IRA — can help employees start saving for a dignified retirement and gain a key recruiting and retention tool.

-Connecticut requires participation from employers with five (5) or more employees and who do not currently offer a retirement plan to employees.
-Private employers with four or fewer employees may also choose to offer the plan but are not required.
+Connecticut requires participation by employers with five (5) or more employees and who do not currently offer a retirement plan to employees.
+Private employers with four or fewer employees may also choose to participate in the program but are not required.

+Smaller businesses can enroll at any time and do not need to wait for their deadline to arrive.
 Employers will be responsible for providing each eligible employee with information about the state-run program within 30 days of the employee’s hire date and documenting it.
-They also must deduct and remit employee contributions in a timely manner.
+They also must deduct and remit employee contributions in a timely manner to the program.